Last Updated on 18.7.16 by Shelley Bower

 Almost half of those surveyed said infidelity, either as a one-off or consistent cheating, led to their relationship breaking down, with men and women equally blaming their partners for the infidelity

-“Financial independence is making the divorce process less daunting for many women these days” says Sally Leaman, Head of Family Law at Gorvins Solicitors.
+“Financial independence is making the divorce process less daunting for many women these days” says Sally Leaman, Head of the family law department at Gorvins Solicitors.

 “Those who work are a lot less dependent on their husband.
 So their increased financial stability makes it easier to instigate divorce.
 Yet ironically, perhaps the pressure of two partners working is also a reason for a breakdown in a relationship.